Splitting Line Patterns in Free Groups: Splittings

-\begin{definition} Let $\Gamma$ be a graph of groups decompositions of $F$ rel $\multimot$ with cyclic edge stabilizers.
-Define the \emph{augmented multiword}, denoted $\augw$, to be the multiword in $F$ consisting of words of $\multimot$ together with generators of each of the edge groups of $\Gamma$. \end{definition}
+\begin{definition} Let $\Gamma$ be a graph of groups decompositions of $\F$ rel $\multimot$ with cyclic edge stabilizers.
+Define the \emph{augmented multiword} $\augw$ to be a multiword in $\F$ obtained by choosing generators of representatives of the distinct conjugacy classes of maximal cyclic subgroups of $\F$ containing the elements of $\multimot$ and the generators of each of the edge groups of $\Gamma$.
+The choices can be, and are, made so that $\multimot\subset\augw$. \end{definition}

-Recall that we consider multiwords equivalent if they determine the same set of conjugacy classes of maximal cyclic subgroups.
-The number of words in $\augw$ is not necessarily the number of words of $\multimot$ plus the number of edges of $\Gamma$; we only need to add a new word if an edge stabilizer is not contained in a conjugate of $\left<w\right>$ for any $w\in\multimot$.